E-Waste Recycling Information

 E-waste refers to all household electrical items, anything with a plug, battery or cord, that no longer works or is no longer wanted.

-E-waste is Victoria’s fastest growing waste stream, and from 1 July 2019 you will no longer be able to put it in your bin or send it to landfill.
+E-waste is Victoria’s fastest growing waste stream, and as of 1 July 2019 Victorians are no longer be able to put it in your bin or send it to landfill.
 Instead, it must be recycled.

 Electronics contain materials that can be reused, repurposed and recycled.
 Viewing e-waste as a valuable resource is key to ensuring it is dealt with in a responsible and eco-friendly way that keeps it out of landfill.